Read Willard Van Orman Quine with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Willard Van Orman Quine’s influence on philosophy.

-The central claim is this: Willard Van Orman Quine, a prominent 20th-century philosopher, profoundly impacted philosophy by challenging the analytic-synthetic distinction and advocating for a naturalized epistemology.
+In plain terms: Willard Van Orman Quine, a prominent 20th-century philosopher, profoundly impacted philosophy by challenging the analytic-synthetic distinction and advocating for a naturalized epistemology.

 - Willard Van Orman Quine’s Influence on Philosophy: Willard Van Orman Quine, a prominent 20th-century philosopher, profoundly impacted philosophy by challenging the analytic-synthetic distinction and advocating for a naturalized epistemology.